Sajan-Mahla/HWS-app-s/README.md

 ### 1️⃣4️⃣  BookWorm— If you are reader, you are my friend without intro...
 - add your favourote books, their authors, their rating etc
 - rating with emojis.
 - minimal and sexy UI

+### 1️⃣5️⃣ Weather 2.0 — your more better looking weather app
+- fetch data from currentweather
+- used CoreLocationUI frameworks
+- minimal and sexy UI

 ---